The code is superficially correct and will often pass initial

 Why this is not a dependency array problem

-A common instinct is to add the state variable to the dependency array
+A common instinct is to add the state variable to the dependency

-every render introduces different problems: duplicated listeners,
+Re-subscribing on every render introduces different problems:

-problem, not a dependency array problem.
+a lifetime boundary problem, not a dependency array problem.

 #